-So, watch out for these low quality optics by listening to what the vendor says about its product.
-The definition of coated might mean one layer of anti reflection protection per some vendors.
+So, watch out for low-quality optics by listening to what the vendor says about its product.
+The definition of “coated” might mean one layer of anti-reflection protection per some vendors.
 This is usually just the top and bottom elements or the things that can be seen.
-The definition of fully coated means that all of the air on the glass surface has an anti reflection coating.
+The definition of “fully coated” is that all of the air on the glass surface has an anti-reflection coating.
 This is a good thing.
-The definition of multi coated means that some of the surfaces, normally the bottom and top one have a lot of layers of the coating.
+The definition of “multi coated” is that some of the surfaces, normally the bottom and top one have a lot of layers of the coating.

 A multilayer coating does a good job of reducing reflected light that cannot be eliminated with just one coating.
 It also transmits more light.
 Quite naturally, more than one layer will provide more protection than one.
-The definition of fully multi coated means that the air to the glass surfaces has more than one anti reflection coating, which is very beneficial when it comes to binoculars.
+The definition of “fully multicoated” is that the air to the glass surfaces has more than one anti-reflection coating, which is very beneficial when it comes to binoculars.

 Avalon 8X32 Mini HD Binoculars

-If you like to travel light but still want to enjoy beautiful, sharp images while birdwatching then we highly recommend the Avalon 8X32 Mini HD Binoculars.
+If you like to travel light but still want to enjoy beautiful, sharp images while bird watching then we highly recommend the Avalon 8X32 Mini HD Binoculars.
 They are slightly larger than your average pocket size binoculars but much smaller than any standard size binoculars.
-A perfect balance between small size (32mm lenses), lightweight (416 grams) and excellent quality optics.
+We believe they are a perfect balance between small size (32mm lenses), lightweight (416 grams) and excellent quality optics.
 They fit in a jacket pocket, glove compartment or a small backpack pocket.

 This model combines Avalon’s HD lenses, compact easy to use design and a wide field of view (6.9 degrees) to spot and follow moving birds or wildlife.
 Just to top things up, the Avalon 8X32 Mini HD binoculars are also 100% waterproof and fog proof.
-They currently sell for only $189 which we believe is a bargain for a product at this level.
+They currently sell for only $299, which is a bargain for a product at this level.
 Available in BLACK or PLATINUM colour.

 Avalon 10×42 PRO HD Binoculars

 The Avalon 10×42 PRO HD are the world’s lightest professional level binoculars.
-They are not strictly birdwatching binoculars but more of an all-around performer, suitable for any kind of wildlife exploration, site seeing or travel.
+They are not strictly bird watching binoculars but more of an all-around performer, suitable for any kind of wildlife exploration, sight seeing or travel.

 They combine good power (10x) with a wide field of view (5.4 degrees).
 These modern looking roof-prism binoculars are lightweight (550g), very durable and produce a beautiful image in nearly any setting.
-Their lenses are fully-multicoated.
-This popular model by Avalon Optics is 100% waterproof, fog-proof and can easily rough weather.
+Their lenses are fully multicoated.
+This popular model by Avalon Optics is 100% waterproof, fog-proof and can easily handle rough weather.

-The Avalon 10×42 PRO HD binoculars would be an ideal choice for someone looking for the best mid-priced birdwatching or general use binoculars.
-With a solid image quality and attractive design they can serve as the perfect gift to any nature lover.
+The Avalon 10×42 PRO HD binoculars would be an ideal choice for someone looking for the best mid-priced bird watching or general use binoculars.
+With a solid image quality and attractive design, they can serve as the perfect gift for any nature lover.
 Available in BLACK or PLATINUM colour.